 Whether you're looking to make sure your Bunny Ears Cactus is in it's perfect conditions, or looking to see if one could work for your space.
 We've got you covered.

 You can easily propagate your Bunny Ears Cactus by breaking off one of the pads and potting it a few centimetres into the soil.
-Water regularly for about 6 months to encourage roots to form.
+We have found that using tweezers to break off the pads works really well and avoids you coming into contact with the sharp bristles on the plant.
+Pop your pads deep into potting mix and water regularly to encourage root growth.

 Here are some common issues that you might run into.
 It's important to diagnose any issues early to give your plant the best chance of bouncing back.

-This is a sign that you have been overwatering.
-We recommend removing the parts of the pads that are brown and changing the soil out immediately.
+This is a sign that you have been overwatering your Bunny Ears Cactus.
+We recommend removing the parts of the pads that are brown and changing the soil out immediately to avoid any further damage.
+Moving forward reduce the amount you are watering your Bunny Ears Cactus and cut back on watering almost entirely during winter as they are very susceptible to leaf and root rot whilst temperatures are low.

 Here are some of our recent journal entries that we think you might like.